matthewpipie/google-workload-traces-v2-to-champsim/README.md

 There are several sources of inaccuracies between ChampSim traces and ChampSim output:
 * ChampSim only supports single-threaded simulations.
 Although newer ChampSim supports multicore, these cores are assumed to not interfere / to belong to different processes.
 The Google cores all run code in the same multithreaded process.
 Thus, the single-threaded simulations do not accurately represent sharing behavior between cores, or contention that would be present in the shared microarchitecture (e.g. LLC, DRAM).
+* The Google traces come with a virtual to physical mapping which we currently don't use.
+Most pages are huge pages, though it may include some base pages.
+According to this [ChampSim issue](https://github.com/ChampSim/ChampSim/issues/382#issuecomment-2523679648), ChampSim is sensitive to the V2P mapping, but it currently determines this mapping at runtime by "faulting" unseen mappings and allocating a new physical page for them (without runtime cost more than the normal minor page fault cost).
+ChampSim is also incapable of adjusting page size per page, so you must choose one for the entire trace.
 * ChampSim isn't accurate in many ways.
 * More that I can't think of right now.